 Finding Your New HomeFinding Your New Home

 For housing, you have several options.
-There are stylish and modern co-op and condo apartments to choose from, beautiful townhouses on tree-lined avenues, prewar 5-6 story walk-ups, and deluxe penthouse apartments for those with larger budgets.
-NYC has a well-deserved reputation for being one of the most expensive cities in the world for real estate.
+There are stylish and modern co-op and condo apartments, beautiful townhouses on tree-lined avenues, prewar 5-6 story walk-ups, and deluxe penthouse apartments for those with larger budgets.
+NYC has a well-deserved reputation for being one of the most expensive cities globally for real estate.
 As such, you’ll need to do a lot of searching if you want to get a good deal.
-Most New Yorkers rent rather than buy and due to the high costs for housing.
-Even if you do have the means to buy now, you’re probably better off renting for the first few years.
-It gives you time to get to know the city better and find the right neighborhood to settle in permanently.
+Most New Yorkers rent rather than buy due to the high housing costs.
+Even if you have the means to buy now, you’re probably better off renting for the first few years.
+It gives you time to better know the city and find the right neighborhood to settle in permanently.

 When home hunting, be aware that the demand for housing here is very high.
-A limited inventory means you need to be quick when you do find the right place.
-That said, take the time to look over each lease before signing it.
+A limited inventory means you must be quick when finding the right place.
+Take the time to look over each lease before signing it.
 Read over the terms carefully and clarify anything you’re unsure of.
 Also, be wary of no-fee apartments.
 These are apartments where the landlord offers to pay the broker’s fee.
 The terms might look good for the first year.
 But when it comes time for renewal, you could see your rent skyrocket.
-Most landlords will also require you to make 40-50 times the monthly rent or have a guarantor if you don’t.
+Most landlords will require you to make 40-50 times the monthly rent or have a guarantor if you don’t.

 Another significant consideration is transportation.
-In NYC, most people rely on public transport, so consider your daily and weekend needs before choosing an apartment.
+Most people rely on public transport in NYC, so consider your daily and weekend needs before choosing an apartment.
 Check how far away the closest bus line or subway stop is.
 You can use the MTA website to search for the subway map.
 Be aware that delays are common, especially on weekends.

 Preparing for the Big MovePreparing for the Big Move